About Golden Irish

 When it comes to training your Golden Irish, you can expect that your dog will be easy to work with.

+For new and future dog owners, it is important to always stick to training.
+This is such an important aspect of proper dog upbringing, and it can’t be overlooked.
+With training, you are working to promote all the best traits in your pet, especially in those formative years when they are quite little.
 When it comes to training your Golden Irish, you can expect that your dog will be easy to work with, especially if you start when your companion is still a puppy.
 It’s so important to not waste those early and impressionable puppy days and start training as socialization as soon as possible.
-It’s so much easier to train good behavior early on than it is to correct problematic behaviour in an adult. ›
+It’s so much easier to train good behavior early on than it is to correct problematic behaviour in an adult.

 Overall, this is an intelligent breed, and the Golden Retriever genes will make your pet the type that will listen and obey.
 You may find that you need to use fewer repetitions during your training sessions until your pooch learns the ropes.
 However, if the Irish Setter genes are stronger, you might notice that your dog is a bit more of the independent type, so training might be a bit harder.

 For the best results, stick with training sessions that are short and engaging.
 Using positive techniques that include motivating your pooch with rewards and treats is highly recommended.
 Though you want to be firm, you should never be harsh.
 Instead, be patient and consistent so your dog will learn the rules in no time.
 Remember, with plenty of patience and tasty treats, any result is achievable!